weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Why'd you leave off 'always'?"

 "Dear little boy, how can I say it?
 I do when I think of it.
-But, Peter, I have so much to think about—my tour, my <span id="calibre_link-187" page-number="133" page-name="Page:There Is Confusion.djvu/139" page-index="139" page-quality="3" title="Page:There_Is_Confusion.djvu/139"></span>booking, you know, my lessons in French and Italian, my dancing.
+But, Peter, I have so much to think about—my tour, my booking, you know, my lessons in French and Italian, my dancing.
 I still keep that up; I'd really rather do that than sing.
-Dancing makes me<span class="calibre36">——</span>—"
+Dancing makes me———"

 "Oh, damn the dancing!"